-The owner of this Parisian boulangerie used to be the head pastry chef of a five-star hotel, which tells you the quality of the products that they have to offer.
+The owner of this Parisian boulangerie used to be the head pastry chef of a five-star hotel, which tells you the quality of the products on offer.
 The Blé Sucre selection is mouth-watering and worth the trip.
-These include: millefeuilles, iced madeleines, and kouign amann (caramelized pastry).
-The croissants are also well regarded by many food-world leaders.
+These include: millefeuilles, madeleines, and kouign amann (caramelized pastry).
+The croissants are also well-regarded by many food critics.

 Pain Pain Bakery and pastry shop in Paris was created by Sébastien Mauvieux, and was elected the best baguette in Paris back in 2012.
 Pain Pain offers a wide selection to satisfy all gourmets.
 The French bakery has bread, pastries, cakes, sandwiches and many more!
 These delicacies are made to delight your taste buds all season long.

 Le Grenier à Pain Abbesses

 “We all share the same passion, the art of bread,” is this boulangerie’s slogan.
 True to their word, they offer mouth-watering traditional baked goods such as wholemeal bread, farmer’s baguette, sourdough, creampuffs, and many more.
 Their creations have a touch of modernity that leaves one to crave for more.